NeuroRehack/WIIBBLE/ReadMe.md

    - The application will attempt to connect to the Wii Balance Board.
    - After connecting, follow the on-screen instructions for sensitivity calibration and tare functions.
    - Once calibrated, the live environment will display real-time weight distribution.

-4. **Tare and Calibration:**

-   The application will guide you through the tare and calibration process to ensure accurate weight measurement.
-Follow the on-screen instructions to step on and off the board as needed.

 ## Troubleshooting